seemsartless/environment_canada_historic_weather_details_perl/README.md

 But really we're more interested in the daily high and low, so I think this link is more useful: http://climate.weather.gc.ca/climateData/bulkdata_e.html?format=csv&stationID=5051&Year=1968&Month=1&Day=1&timeframe=2&submit=Download+Data

+## Initial inspiration

+I run a website that catalogs historic Toronto photos, and realized it would be interesting to add weather details for each of the photos.
+For instance there are a few photos of all the snow on December 11th, 1944 - http://wholemap.com/historic/toronto.php?month=December&day=11

 ## Data to store in our database

-Here's the data we can get from the CSV file that we'd like to store in the wholemap database for later access:
+Here's the data we can get from the CSV file that we'd like to store in the Wholemap database for later access:
 - Station ID - the stationID parameter
 - historical date
 - date this data was accessed from the Environment Canada website